-Friends of Balcones Canyonlands National Wildlife Refuge (FOB) supports the Refuge in the acquisition of Refuge lands and conservation easements.
+Friends of Balcones Canyonlands National Wildlife Refuge (FOB) supports the refuge in the acquisition of lands and conservation easements.
 Through member donations and partnerships with other NGOs, such as The Conservation Fund and Trust for Public Land, FOB has helped in the protection of over 600 acres of Hill Country habitats.
-The 581-acre Peaceful Springs tract was purchased in 2017, thanks to generous support from FOB members and other donors.
+As an example, the 581-acre Peaceful Springs tract was purchased in 2017, thanks to generous support from FOB members and other donors.

 Recently, FOB has supported the acquisition of the 50-acre Crain tract along Cow Creek.
-FOB is currently working to help the Refuge acquire the 280-acre Higginbotham tract to help protect a large block of contiguous golden-cheeked warbler habitat.
-FOB continues to be pivotal in land protection efforts for the Refuge, and future generations, by providing funding to support important conservation projects in the Texas Hill Country.
+FOB is currently working to help the refuge acquire the 280-acre Higginbotham tract to protect a large block of contiguous golden-cheeked warbler habitat.
+FOB continues to be pivotal in land protection efforts for the refuge and future generations by providing funding and active support for important conservation projects in the Texas Hill Country.

 WHAT IS CONSERVATION EASEMENT?

 A conservation easement is a voluntary, written agreement between a landowner and the “holder” of the conservation easement under which a landowner voluntarily restricts certain uses of the property to protect its natural, productive or cultural features.
 Source: Texas Land Trust Council